Emotions high and eggs fly after Trump caravan visits Marin City

 And they likened what happened in Marin City to similar pro-Trump rallies across the country.
 Pro-Trump caravans blocked the Mario Cuomo Bridge in New York, snarled traffic on the Garden State Parkway in New Jersey and surrounded a Biden-Harris bus in Houston, Texas this weekend.
 The FBI is now investigating the incident in Houston.

-What happened in Marin City, they say, is a microcosm of the politically charged feelings raging hroughout the country with just hours left to the election.
+What happened in Marin City, they say, is a microcosm of the politically charged feelings raging throughout the country with just hours left to the election.
+And several witnesses said some in the caravan yelled racial epithets, despite what Evans said.

+"You heard people using the N-word a lot," Marin City resident Paul Austin said.

+Felicia Gaston, also of Marin City, said she heard those in the caravan shouting at people to "get an education."
+And what was even more insulting, she said, was that "all the people who came, the Trumpsters, they didn't have their masks on."

 One man who asked not to be identified told KTVU that he heard some of the Trump supporters yelling "Black Lives Don't Matter," and telling people on the sidewalk to get down on their bellies.
 The Chronicle reported that some heard a racial slur yelled by riders in the caravan.